d-ronnqvist/d-ronnqvist.github.com/_posts/2012-04-16-hit-testing-animating-layers.md

 Now, run the application again and see the cool smooth curve that your layer is animating along.
 No more of this boring straight-line movement.
 Awesome!
 Also note that even though the layer is moving along this curve, you can still tap on it.
 Amazing!

-# Bug or feature?
+# A past bug

 The [documentation for the presentation layer][presentationlayer] clearly states that it provides "a close approximation to the version of the layer that is currently being displayed", _not_ the exact value.
-This approximation seems extremely good as long as you don't mess with the animation timings.
-If you set the [calculation mode][calculationmode] on a key-frame animation to any of the paced modes (`kCAAnimationPaced` or `kCAAnimationCubicPaced`) then it seems to be off, by _a lot_.
-In fact, it seems to me like the values you get back from the presentation mode is being calculated linearly (the default calculation mode).
+This approximation seems extremely good <s>as long as you don't mess with the animation timings</s>.
+Many OS versions ago there was a bug where this approximation was inaccurate if the [calculation mode][calculationmode] on a key-frame animation was set to either of the paced modes (`kCAAnimationPaced` or `kCAAnimationCubicPaced`).
+This bug has since been fixed[^3] and the radar I️ filed when first writing this post has been closed.

-The following can quite nicely be illustrated by slowly animating the position of two identical layers, one using the default calculation mode and one using a paced calculation mode.
-Trying to hit the linearly moving layer also hits the paced layer but trying to hit the paced layer hits nothing.
-I of course did the responsible thing and filed a [radar][radar].
-I'll post an update when I know its in fact the intended behavior (part of the approximation) or a real bug.

 [^1]: No pun intended.

 [^2]: Explicit animations (like [`CABasicAnimation`][basic] or [`CAKeyFrameAninmation`][keyframe]) doesn't change the value of the animated property.
 Only implicit animations (setting the value of an animatable layer property changes the value).

+[^3]: Actually this bug was fixed quite a while ago, I’m just slow at updating old posts.

 [presentationlayer]: http://developer.apple.com/library/ios/#DOCUMENTATION/GraphicsImaging/Reference/CALayer_class/Introduction/Introduction.html#//apple_ref/occ/instm/CALayer/presentationLayer (presentationLayer documentation)